Journal Entry Agent

 Integration ecosystem: SAP S/4HANA, Oracle Fusion, Workday, NetSuite, plus close orchestration platforms

-The Agent integrates natively with the major international ERPs: SAP S/4HANA Universal Journal (table ACDOCA) via OData and SAP Cloud Application Programming Model; Oracle Fusion Cloud Financials General Ledger + Subledger Accounting Engine via REST; Workday Financial Management General Ledger + Adaptive Planning Close Manager via WSDL/SOAP and Workday Studio; Microsoft Dynamics 365 Finance and Operations General Journals via OData; Oracle NetSuite Multi-Book Accounting via SuiteScript and SuiteCloud REST; Sage Intacct dimensional GL + multi-entity consolidation via REST.
-For close orchestration: BlackLine Account Reconciliations + Journal Entry (Big-4 audit-friendly with PCAOB-aligned controls and built-in evidence packets), Trintech Cadency, FloQast Close, and Workday Adaptive Planning Close Manager.
+The Agent integrates natively with the major international ERPs: SAP S/4HANA Universal Journal (table ACDOCA) via OData and the SAP Cloud Application Programming Model; Oracle Fusion Cloud Financials General Ledger and Subledger Accounting Engine via REST; Workday Financial Management General Ledger and Adaptive Planning Close Manager via WSDL/SOAP and Workday Studio; Microsoft Dynamics 365 Finance and Operations General Journals via OData; Oracle NetSuite Multi-Book Accounting via SuiteScript and SuiteCloud REST; and Sage Intacct dimensional GL with multi-entity consolidation via REST.
+For close orchestration it integrates with BlackLine Account Reconciliations and Journal Entry (Big-4 audit-friendly, with PCAOB-aligned controls and built-in evidence packets), Trintech Cadency, FloQast Close and Workday Adaptive Planning Close Manager.
 Audit-evidence integration: Deloitte ASM, PwC Halo, EY Helix, KPMG Clara via standardised JE export formats (XML, CSV, JSON) with PCAOB AS 1215-compliant metadata.
 WORM-archive integration: Amazon S3 Object Lock, Azure Blob Immutable Storage, Google Cloud Storage Bucket Lock with retention-class tagging per PCAOB AS 1215, SEC Rule 17a-4, IRS Sec.
 6001, HMRC, and EU VAT Directive Art.
 246 - all generated as deterministic templates with audit-trail metadata for SOX 404 evidence packs and PCAOB substantive testing.

 Micro-Decision Table